Skip to Main Content

 Among Taipei's Michelin-recognised Chinese specialists, the price and format spread is wide.
 Le Palais, the three-star Cantonese room at the Palais de Chine, represents the ceiling of formal Chinese dining in the city.
 Taïrroir and logy operate in the contemporary tasting-menu tier at the $$$$ price bracket.
 Tao Luan Ting, priced at $$, occupies a different register entirely: a category where the occasion is supplied by the dish and the group, not by a tasting menu format or a formal service framework.

 This distinction matters when choosing a venue for a significant meal.
 Not every celebration calls for the white-tablecloth tasting-menu arc.
 Birthday dinners for larger families, reunion lunches, and group occasions where conversation is the point rather than a structured multi-course progression often land better at a roast duck specialist, where the communal carving ritual creates ceremony without requiring silence or solemnity.
-Over 4,300 Google reviews averaging 4.2 stars suggest that the room performs this function reliably at scale, which is its own form of trust signal for group bookings.
+Its 4.2-star Google rating across 4,452 reviews suggests that the room performs this function reliably at scale.

 Beijing Cuisine in Taipei's Dining Context